Dream Chronicles: Lyra's Destiny

 Dream Chronicles: The Book of Air, Dream Chronicles: The Book of Water and Dream Chronicles: The Book of Fire belong to the second trilogy of the series named Lyra's Destiny, telling the story of a young mortal girl named Lyra who embarks on many unforeseen quests, just like her mother Faye used to do, to reveal and to accept her unique destiny: become the new Fairy Lord.

 The day before her 18th birthday, Lyra, Faye and Fidget's daughter, a half-mortal, half-fairy girl, has a strange dream.
-All her friends and family are present, and her grandfather Tangle says he has an amazing gift.
-But then Lyra hears a whisper, and everyone disappears.
+All her friends and family are present, and her grandfather Tangle says he has an amazing gift, but then Lyra hears a whisper, and everyone disappears.
 Lyra stays alone in her beloved town of Wish, trapped in a parallel dimension which is very similar to her own.
 Guided by the messages left by Tangle and using her father's airship, Lyra tries to find the Clockmaker, the only person who can help Lyra get back home and reunite with her family and friends.
 She finally finds the Clockmaker in his hideout, and he agrees to help her.
 Lyra must find 3 keys in 3 separately hidden areas - the Treehouse Village, the Wind Music Island and the Water Collector - to re-activate the Clockmaker's Time Synchronization Machine.
-On arriving in the Wind Music Island, Lyra is notified that the music eons in this island was once created by fairies who used to live there.
-Lyra finds her grandfather's note confusing, but she gradually believes what is happening with her is touched by fairies' hands: the magical chalkboard, the hidden airship, the strange whisper...not including those powerful powers that Lyra discovers by herself.
+Upon arriving in the Wind Music Island, Lyra is notified that the music eons in this island was once created by fairies who used to live there.
+Lyra finds her grandfather's note confusing, but she gradually believes what is happening with her is touched by fairies' hands: the magical chalkboard, the hidden airship, the strange whisper, not including those powerful powers that Lyra discovers by herself.
 After finding all 3 keys, Lyra returns to the Clockmaker's house to finish her mission there and can finally head back to her original dimension, though with many questions that are yet to be answered.
-But instead of welcoming Lyra with sunshine, the Village of Wish becomes dark and full of thunder.
+Instead of welcoming Lyra with sunshine, the Village of Wish becomes dark and full of thunder.
 Lyra wonders what will be waiting her next.